|

 Sum up

-Remember that there is no right or wrong way of removing your cup.
-If it’s comfortable, mess-free, and painless, then keep doing it.
+Remember that there is no right or wrong way of removing your cup and it is all about finding what works for you.